 There cannot be fair immigration reform if there is no fair foreign policy

 Eduardo suggests that over all these years Dreamers have been played by politicians, whose ambitions have trumped their futures and their lives.
 “Basically we’re being used as a political tool,” he tells me.
 “On the right, we fired up the xenophobic and racist voters, and on the left, Democrats have continuously put off passing a DREAM Act even when they controlled the House and the Senate and the presidency in 2010 because it brings out the voters in an election time, Latino voters specifically.”
 No doubt, such cold political calculus has been a defining feature of the Democratic Party for quite some time.
-The same logic was used to cast aside the concerns and priorities of much of the democratic base in the generation leading up to 2016.
+The same logic was used to cast aside the concerns and priorities of much of the democratic base leading up to the 2016 election.
 Women, poor people, people of color, and immigrants have been been told to just wait till the next election, the Republicans are worse.